zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * Just defaults

 ### GOOD-2
 A "happy path".
 Everything is fine.
-Child has no in-domain name servers.
+Child has only out-of-domain name servers.

 * Zone: child.parent.good-2.methodsv2.xa
-  * Child NS are not in-domain, and are not shared with grandparent zone.
+  * Child NS are out-of-domain, and are not shared with grandparent zone.
     * ns5.good-2.methodsv2.xa
     * ns6.good-2.methodsv2.xa
   * No glue

 ### GOOD-3
 A "happy path".
 Everything is fine.
-Child has both in-domain name servers and name servers that are not in-domain.
+Child has both in-domain name servers and name servers that are out-of-domain.

 * Zone: child.parent.good-3.methodsv2.xa
   * Child NS: